crcn/structr.js/README.md

 ###Bindable Metadata

 To add.
 Makes a property bindable for change.
-Psuedocode example:
+Psuedocode:

 	var Person = Structr({